bengfarrell/rgf-blog/content/blog/2008-08-11-travelogue-whirligig-adventure.md

 According to Roadside America, he is a relic from a Tastee Freeze ad campaign in the 1950s.
 I don’t know how much ice cream the fellow sold, but I was glad to be speeding away from him as soon as the pictures were snapped.
 Day-Glo Orange is not a good color on anyone.

-Many more photos are on our [photo website](http://blastanova.com/photoalbum/Adventures/whirligig%20adventure), of course.If you’d like to browse, hit adventures, and then select whirligig adventure at the end of the list.Ben did a redesign on the site, so let us know any feedback you may have!To view the comments, you press the plus sign on the right side of the screen.

 Coming up, wedding trips in New Jersey, Washington DC, and my ten-year high school reunion in California.
 Will I be sick of traveling by November?
 Never!